Homological stability of topological moduli spaces: The canonical resolution of an -module over an -algebra

-\begin{rem} Since the path-components of a space coincide with the categorical path components of its fundamental groupoid, a grading on an $\tE_1$-module over an $\tE_n$-algebra is in fact equivalent to a grading of the induced right-module $(\Pi(\cM),\oplus)$ over the braided monoidal groupoid $(\Pi(\A),\oplus,\braiding,0)$. \end{rem}
+\begin{rem} Since the path components of a space coincide with the path components of its fundamental groupoid in the categorical sense, a grading on an $\tE_1$-module over an $\tE_n$-algebra is equivalent to a grading of the induced right-module $(\Pi(\cM),\oplus)$ over the braided monoidal groupoid $(\Pi(\cA),\oplus,\braiding,0)$. \end{rem}